microsoft/bedrock/cluster/azure/README.md

 ## Create an Azure service principal

-You can generate an Azure service principal for a particular subscription with the following `az` cli command:
+You can generate an Azure service principal for your Azure subscription with the following `az` cli command:

 ```bash
 $ az ad sp create-for-rbac --subscription <id | name>